jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * This protocol is intended for both the COMPADRE Plant Matrix Database and the COMADRE Animal Matrix Database.
 Some variables pertain to _only_ one or the other database and are indicated as such in the text.

-* PDFs of new publications emailed to the COMPADRinos are to be saved under the “Literature” subfolder of COMPADRE or COMADRE in the N://COMPADRE & COMADRE directory of the MPIDR server.
+* PDFs of new publications emailed to the COMPADRinos are to be saved under the “Literature” sub-folder of COMPADRE or COMADRE in the N://COMPADRE & COMADRE directory of the MPIDR server.
 Immediately after saving the PDF, a new entry must be opened with the “Species”, “Author”, “Journal”, and “Year” in the descriptor and stacked file.

 * If you find additional sources _always_ save them and note them in additional sources.
 All pieces of information extracted from PDFs must be highlighted directly on the PDF in yellow.